 Disciplinary guidelines are found in the Student Framework for Citizenship handbook and are available in the Student Services Centers.
-Violations for drug/drug paraphernalia/ alcohol/tobacco/tobacco products/weapons/weapon look alike, and et.al., see Student Framework for Citizenship handbook.
+Violations for drug/drug paraphernalia/ alcohol/tobacco/tobacco products/weapons/weapon look alike, and et.al., see Student Framework for Citizenship handbook at the BASD website.